 We may think it strange to refer to our lives and all we have valued in this physical existence as superfluous.
 This self in matter is itself, superfluous and is overall a distraction from focusing on our spiritual life and identity.
 Nonetheless, we can do much to be of help spiritually, and to advance this shift of consciousness from physical to spiritual, even while we inhabit a body.
 If we’re still on planet earth, inhabiting a body, that’s our job.
 Regardless of where we are on the path, in or beyond the body, our function is decided.
 It is to work to further God’s plan of peace on earth and the emergence of Life as God created it.

-Our job is to forgive error that we look upon and no longer invest in the trivial.
+Our job is to forgive any error that we look upon and no longer invest in the trivial.
 “A Course in Miracles” tells us, “I will forgive, and this will disappear”.
 When we no longer value and enshrine in gold what is temporary and cannot enrich our lives, we can draw to ourselves that which is sacred and truly sustains us.
 We stop relishing error in its every form.
 We cease telling ourselves it is what we want.
 What is error?
 An error is a thought, appearance or behavior that is not an expression of love; something that is not of God.
 It is fear, and all our beliefs in competition, lack, loss, sickness, pain, grief, conflict, war, fatigue, pollution, disasters, and death.
-Decidedly, what is error is without lasting merit.
-These are not a part of us or our world because they are not a part of God who looked upon his creation and stated, “It was good”.
+Decidedly, what is error is without merit.
+Error is not a part of us or our world because it is not a part of God, who looked upon his creation and declared, “It was good”.